adamhstewart/animalfarm/src/_people/proletariat.md

 af_image: boxer.jpg
 ---

-The main working party in Soviet Russia was the Proletariat movement they are the ones that did the real grueling work due to them believing in Marxism and socialism.
-They were behind the rise of the Soviet Union and how it sustained its power at the top.
-Showing these traits is Boxer.
-The mule on the farm doing the heavy work always chanting.
+The main working party in Soviet Russia was the Proletariat movement .
+The Proletariats had a deep belief and faith in Marxism and socialism.
+Therefore, they did the most grueling work without complaint.
+The Proletariats were behind the rise of the Soviet Union and their dedication sustained the Soviet machine.
+On Animal Farm, Boxer was the Proletariat.
+Boxer as the Farm’s hard-working, naive, and most uneducated horse.
+He was the laborer, always chanting.
 “Must work harder.”
-This is showing that he knows that Napoleon relies on his work, therefore giving him a sense of pride moving forward.
+He knew that that Napoleon relied on his work and that gave him a sense of pride in his role on the Farm.